-Though it’s well established as a tourist destination, Puerto Ángel still goes about its business as a small, down-at-heel fishing port with minimum fuss.
+Though it’s well established as a tourist destination, PUERTO ÁNGEL goes about its business as a small, down-at-heel fishing port with minimum fuss.
 Everything remains resolutely low-key – you may very well find pigs and chickens mingling with the visitors on the streets – and locals fish off the huge concrete dock, catching yellowtail tuna and other gamefish with a simple rod and line.
-Though it has a gorgeous setting – around a sheltered bay and ringed by mountains – the beaches are less than pristine.
+Though it has a gorgeous setting – around a sheltered bay ringed by mountains – the beaches are less than pristine.
 Small hotels, rooms and simple places to sling a hammock, however, are abundant, with some of the most promising on the road between the main village and the Playa del Panteón.
-If you’re on a tight budget Puerto Ángel can be a fun place to spend a few days, meandering and sampling the superb local seafood, while the fabulous Casa Bichu will appeal to those willing to splurge.
+If you’re on a tight budget Puerto Ángel can be a fun place to spend a few days, meandering and sampling the superb local seafood.